alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 ---
 layout: guidance
 title: Get permission to import or export alcohol, fuel or tobacco (‘excise goods’)
-summary: Excise goods are goods you have to pay [alcohol excise duty](/topic/business-tax/alcohol-duties), [fuel excise duty](/topic/business-tax/fuel-duty) or [tobacco excise duty](/topic/business-tax/tobacco-products-duty) on.
+summary: You must get permission to import or export excise goods: alcohol, fuel or tobacco.
 permalink: /guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.html
 topic:
   name: Importing
   url: /topic/business-and-self-employed/importing.html
 ---
+Excise goods are goods you have to pay [alcohol excise duty](/topic/business-tax/alcohol-duties), [fuel excise duty](/topic/business-tax/fuel-duty) or [tobacco excise duty](/topic/business-tax/tobacco-products-duty) on.

 ## Moving duty suspended excise goods within the EU

 Duty suspended excise goods are alcohol, tobacco or fuel on which excise duty hasn’t been paid yet (eg because they’re going to be stored in a registered customs warehouse).